 Problem

-Sometimes you must perform DML processes (insert, update, delete or combinations of these) on large SQL Server tables.
-If your database has a high concurrency these types of processes can lead to blocking or filling up the transaction log, even if you run these processes outside of business hours.
+Sometimes you must perform DML processes (insert, update, delete, or combination) on large SQL Server tables.
+If your database has a high concurrency, these types of processes can lead to blocking or filling up the transaction log, even if you run these processes outside of business hours.
 So maybe you were tasked to optimize some processes to avoid large log growths and minimize locks on tables.
-How can this be done?
+Let’ see how this can be done with SQL batch processing.

 Solution